Manage Intelligent Capture

 In the Client Packet Capture slide-in pane, click the OTA Sniffer tab.

-The floor map view is displayed by default.
+The floor map view appears by default.

 Step 8